RosettaCommons/documentation/rosetta_basics/Glossary.md

 according to a sequence alignment.
 A comparative model can then be build of the target protein sequence.

+#### Top7 / Top7 paper
+Top7 is the name of [a protein](http://www.rcsb.org/pdb/explore.do?structureId=1qys) _de novo_ designed with Rosetta.
+Its paper, [Design of a novel globular protein fold with atomic-level accuracy] (http://www.ncbi.nlm.nih.gov/pubmed/?term=14631033), is also of broad interest for its description of the early energy function.

 #### torsion angles

 #### trajectory